config-i1/greybox/cran-comments.md

 ## R-hub
 **Rhub, Windows Server 2008 R2 SP1, R-devel, 32/64 bit gives an error:**
 >* checking package dependencies ...
 ERROR
+>Packages required but not available:
+>  'Rcpp'
+>Packages suggested but not available:
+>  'smooth', 'doMC', 'doParallel', 'foreach', 'testthat', 'rmarkdown',
+>  'knitr'
 >Package which this enhances but not available for checking: 'vars'
 >Packages suggested but not available: 'doMC'

-However, the former package is available on CRAN, so it's not clear, what the problem is.
-The latter is just not available for Windows.
+However, the former packages are available on CRAN, so it's not clear, what the problem is.
+What's wrong with this platform?
+`doMC` is just not available for Windows.

 **Rhub, Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
 >* checking package dependencies ...
 NOTE